basho/basho_docs/source/riak/references/appendices/MapReduce-Implementation.md

 # *ValueList*: the list of values produced by the preceding phase in the MapReduce query.
 # *Arg* : a static argument for the entire phase that was submitted with the query.

 *A reduce function should produce a list of values*, but it must also be true that the function is commutative, associative, and idempotent.
-That is, if the input list @[a,b,c,d]@ is valid for a given F, then all of the following must produce the same result:
+That is, if the input list `[a,b,c,d]` is valid for a given F, then all of the following must produce the same result:

 ```erlang